Musical Score Understanding Benchmark: Evaluating Large Language Models' Comprehension of Complete Musical Scores: Benchmark Design

 \textbf{{RQ2: How correctly can a model interpret local notational and pitch-level features?}}

-\textbf{Level 2 (Notation \& Note).} This level focuses on note-to-note and bar-level notation, rather than on global metadata (\textbf{RQ1}).
-It highlights the capacity to identify localised score features that are crucial for understanding musical texture and performance detail.
-Central questions concern the identification of pitch range, accidentals, rests, ornaments, articulations, dynamics, clef, key and time signature changes, tempo changes, and repeat signs within a given bar or group of bars.
+\textbf{Level 2 (Notation \& Note).} Level 2 shifts from global metadata to local, bar-level notation.
+It assesses the identification of pitch range, accidentals, rests, ornaments, articulations, dynamics, clef, key and time signature changes, tempo changes, and repeat signs, capturing localised details essential for texture and performance understanding.

 \textbf{{RQ3: To what extent can a model accurately analyse harmonic structures in symbolic scores?}}